purescript-deprecated/purescript-node-fs-aff/README.md

   liftEff $ print files'
 ```

 That was easy.
-Run `gulp example` to see it work.
+Run `npm run example` to see it work.

 #### Documentation